Pincer-org/Pincer/docs/CONTRIBUTING.md

 * If you remove any feature, or don't pass the basic tests and code style your pull request might not get approved and will be asked for modifications.
 * Make sure to respect the pep8 rules (including E501), or will be requested.
+* Make sure that there is an issue opened for what you are contributing and that it is assigned to you

-If you are on our discord, a successful pull request will give you the contributor role! (except for typos pr's/small contributions)
+If you are on our [discord](https://discord.gg/pincer), a successful pull request will give you the contributor role! (except for typos pr's/small contributions)